garden-io/garden/docs/features/remote-variables.md

 You can programmatically create remote variables via the Garden CLI.

 First, get the variable list ID for the relevant list with.
-It's probably already visible in your project config under the `importVariables` field.
+If you've already set the `importVariables` field in your project configuration, you can see the ID there.

 You can also get all the variable lists with: